 During the public outreach conducted for the State Street Plan project, one concern that was frequently raised was parking.
-For example, community members questioned how new development on State Street would impact parking in the area, particularly in the nearby residential neighborhoods.
-Others asked if parking requirements could be reduced for commercial and other uses in the proposed mixed-use zones.
-As mentioned above, the proposed code amendment reduces the off-street parking requirement for multifamily development, but staff does not recommend any other changes to minimum parking requirements.
+Community members questioned how new development on State Street would impact parking in the area, particularly in the nearby residential neighborhoods.
+Others asked if parking requirements could be reduced for commercial and other uses in the proposed mixed -use zones.
+The proposed code amendment reduces the off-street parking requirement for multifamily development.
+Staff does not recommend any other changes to minimum parking requirements.

 Staff recommends that the City conduct a parking management study to look comprehensively at parking in the area around the State Street corridor if the proposed amendments are adopted.
 Such a study could look at parking utilization in the area and parking demand from new development on State Street.
 It could make recommendations to address any parking issues.
-This was done for the North Broadway/High Street area, which was a redeveloping area that has become a mixed-use area in Salem.
-A parking management study for the State Street corridor could address the use of alleys, which has also been raised as a concern by neighbors.
+This was done for the North Broadway/High Street area, a redeveloping area that has become a mixed-use area in Salem.
+A parking management study for the State Street corridor could address the use of alleys, a concern raised by neighbors.